-In contrast to static signs, it’s super easy to schedule content throughout the day as well as for specific events, holidays and so forth.
+In contrast to static signs, it’s super easy to do scheduling throughout the day as well as for specific events, holidays, and so forth.
 Adding schedules is done individually on each group you have created.
-Go to Groups & Schedules, go to Schedules for the group you want to add a schedule to and start creating.
+Go to Groups & Schedules, go to Schedules for the group you want to add a schedule to,o and start creating.

 Let’s start with identifying the different things in a group.

-- Group name is the name of your group.
+- The group name is the name of your group.

-- Your base playlist is is the default playlist playing in this group.
+- Your base playlist is the default playlist playing in this group.
 The base playlist is always playing unless there is a schedule or multiple schedules that override it.
-So in case you make a mistake the base playlist will be playing on your TV’s.
+So in case, you make a mistake the base playlist will be playing on your TVs.

-- Screens in this group is players (Connected to TV’s) added to this particular group.
+- Screens in this group are players (Connected to TV’s) added to this particular group.

 - Remove Standard is where you click to remove this group.
 Keep in mind you cannot remove a group that has screens added.